35 Cheap Travel Tips for Traveling on a Budget

 - Your destination

-If you can be flexible with dates or destinations, you can save money.
-However, if you’re set with a specific weekend or place, then we’ll have to trim the budget with some outside the box ideas.
+The first thing to consider is if you can be flexible with dates or destinations (which equals saving money).
+However, if you’re set with a specific weekend or place, then we’ll have to trim the budget with some outside the box cheap travel tips.

 Wondering what to include in a travel budget?
 Depending on how you’re traveling, and with whom, you’ll want to plan for: